cambridge-ceu/csd3/usage.md

 make
 make install
 ```
 Note call to ccmake does not work properly on csd3.
 A second call to cmake would enforce the shared libraries.
+Note also that it is possible to build the static libraries by making a copy of `make.inc.example` as `make.inc` and compile cblas and lapacke separately.

 ## R/LDlinkR